 Are medications sufficient to control GERD?

-What side effects are associated with these drugs?Will they interact with other medications, over the counter products, or dietary and herbal supplements I am taking?At what point should I consider surgery to control GERD?
+What side effects are associated with these drugs?Will they interact with other medications, over the counter products, or dietary and herbal supplements I am taking?How long will I have to take medications?If symptoms are managed, does this mean GERD is gone?At what point should I consider surgery to control GERD?

 Gastroesophageal reflux disease (GERD).
 EBSCO DynaMed website.
 Available at:

 http://www.ebscohost.com/dynamed.
 Updated February 19, 2015.
 Accessed March 2, 2015.

 Gastroesophageal reflux disease (GERD).
 The Merck Manual Professional Edition.
 Available at: